bobbydwise1/beep-boop/README.md

 _3. Begin a loop of each element in the array..._

-_4. If the element in the array contains any "0" character, the entire element is replaced with "Beep!"._
+_4. If the element in the array contains any "0" character, the entire element is replaced with "Beep!"._  __This rule has the lowest priority.__
   * Example input: "20"
   * Example output: "Beep!"

-_5. If the element in the array contains any "1" character, the entire element is replaced with "Boop!"._
+_5. If the element in the array contains any "1" character, the entire element is replaced with "Boop!"._  __This rule has the 2nd highest priority.__
   * Example input: "21"
   * Example output: "Boop!"

 _6. If the element cleanly divisible by three, it means the element's modulo is equal to zero when using 3.
-If this is true, the element is replaced with the string:  "I'm sorry Dave, I'm afraid I can't do that."_
+If this is true, the element is replaced with the string:  "I'm sorry Dave, I'm afraid I can't do that."_  __This rule has the highest priority.__

   * Example input: 5.
 (We note (5 % 3) is equal to 2.)
   * Example output: 5  (No change.)